 It supports different SKU formats, such as numbers only, letters only, or a mix, and you can set prefixes and the number of characters in your SKU.

 #cta-visual-pb#<cta-title>You see SKUs, but your customers see products<cta-title>Try Shogun Page Builder to create product pages as unique as your SKUs with page elements that drive conversions.Start building for free

 Whether you’re creating SKUs manually or with a SKU generator you want to follow some established best practices.

-Even if you can’t find software to assist with SKU generation, consider using a 3rd party free SKU generator that can read your product options and quickly generate logical SKUs for you.
+Even if you can’t find software to assist with SKU generation, consider using a third-party free SKU generator such as the ones above that can read your product options and quickly generate logical SKUs for you.

 This coding system and a standard format ensures that your SKUs are always easy to understand no matter who looks at them.

 Once you have an established coding system, make it accessible to your team for reference and ensure it’s an established part of training for all of your employees—not just those who handle and ship your products within the warehouse.

 Tip: Try to keep each code at two to three alphanumerics to avoid overly lengthy SKUs.

 Whether using a SKU generator or manual process you should establish a standard format.

 This way interpretation of your SKUs is never questioned if you have codes within your SKU that could be misread.